What should I not bring to my residence hall/room?

 What size are the beds in the residence halls?

 Mattresses in our residence halls are extra-long (36"x80").
-The Office of Residential Life has partnered with Residence Hall Linens to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items, as well as other campus-living necessities.
+The Office of Residential Life has partnered with Dormify to provide students with a convenient, affordable way to purchase Twin XL sheets, bedding, storage solutions, and everything else you'll need for your new home away from home.
+Please visit union.dormroom.com to start creating your new dream room.

 Students may expand the size of their mattress to a full size by working with DutchDorm to rent one of their bed toppers.
 DutchDorm is a company by Union students, for Union students, and is not managed by Union College staff.
 For more information check out the Dutch Dorm website.